3.2 Assessment policy and procedures

 35. Marks gained in resit examinations by candidates who have failed to register will be annulled.

 36. Students who have failed or been absent because of medical, compassionate or other special grounds may, with the approval of the relevant Examining Board, be allowed to sit for the full mark if the relevant evidence is submitted and accepted by the Examining Board.
-Such students shall have the option of resitting the relevant module(s) in August or the following session without payment of a resit fee.
+Such students must resit at the next available opportunity without payment of a resit fee.

 37. Where a candidate has failed a module overall but has passed its assessed coursework, the marks achieved in the coursework will normally be carried forward to any resit, and not taken again unless the mark was affected by special circumstances.